 Admittedly, hockey games are the hardest to influence with in game decisions as there are few dedicated stops and starts.
 Decision making in game often boils down to which line the coach decides to send out during the next shift.
 This type of decision making is all in service of winning the game; with the simplest decision to make of whether you pull your goalie or not.
 If you are up by a goal, obviously not.
 Keep him in there to preserve the lead and win those two points you desperately want!
 If you are losing, pull the goalie.
 It could work out where you force overtime and at least get one point.

 Points are everything.
-Many times one point is the difference between making the playoffs or going golfing.
+Many times, one point is the difference between making the playoffs or going golfing.
 Coaches and players are most often win maximizers; and win maximizing comes with the desire to make the postseason.
 Forcing overtime creates the chance you can steal the game and both points in that overtime period or shootout if the score is timed at the end of overtime.
 The obvious downside is that if your opponent scores on your empty net, the game is “over” as you are down multiple goals with little time to go.
 The harsh risk reward proposition is perceived as a benefit to National Hockey League coaches.
 It needs its own analytical treatment to decide if it is worth it or not.

 The easiest decision to look at analytically in the National Hockey League is pulling the goalie.
 The scenario happens in a relatively uniform scenario and there are instances nearly every night across the league where it happens.
 This study will focus on analyzing game summary data from past National Hockey League seasons to determine if pulling the goalie generates enough points to climb into the playoffs.